dw250100785/openerp-web-unleashed/README.md

 ## Features

-- clear MVC pattern, based on Backbone and Marionnette
+- clear MVC pattern, based on Backbone and Marionette
 - ...and all their relative documentations !
 - new namespace to organize and get access to your objects
 - auto-binding of Backbone Model with the OpenERP JSON-RPC API